cakebaker/lessnoise/Readme.md

 * `example` filters out all tweets containing the text "example"
 * `block @example` filters out all tweets from the user "example"
 * `retweets from @example` filters out all retweets from the user "example"
-* `chinese characters` and `japanese characters` filter out all tweets containing Chinese or Japanese characters, respectively
+* `arabic characters`, `chinese characters` and `japanese characters` filter out all tweets containing Arabic, Chinese or Japanese characters, respectively

 You can add the filters manually via the filter form, or you can select a filter from the Filter menu that's available below each tweet.

 ## Changelog

+### v0.0.10 (2014-12-20)

+* Adding filter to filter out tweets containing Arabic characters
+* Dropping support for Chrome

 ### v0.0.9 (2013-01-11)